avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Max Capacity Factor (C) Design Rationale

 The maximum gas capacity (`C`) is intentionally not configurable for L1s.
-[ACP-194 (SAE)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/194-streaming-asynchronous-execution#block-size) defines the max gas capacity (i.e., max block size/block gas limit) as $2 \cdot T \cdot \tau \cdot \lambda$, where $\tau$ is the constant delay and $\lambda$ is the inverse of the minimum percentage of the gas limit charged.
+[ACP-194 (Continuous Execution)](../194-continuous-execution/README.md#block-size) defines the max gas capacity (i.e., max block size/block gas limit) as $2 \cdot T \cdot \tau \cdot \lambda$, where $\tau$ is the constant delay and $\lambda$ is the inverse of the minimum percentage of the gas limit charged.
 This definition ensures that the transaction queue can always be fully saturated.
 This means that the max capacity of the C-Chain will actually double upon ACP-194 activation, since it is currently $2 \cdot T \cdot 5$ and it will become $2 \cdot T \cdot 5 \cdot 2$.

 The original motivation to make this configurable was to allow for very high maximum gas usage by a single block, primarily to support large contract deployments.
-Given that SAE will be activated at the same time as ACP-224, the max capacity of the C-Chain will double upon activation, further reducing the need for configurability.
+Given that Continuous Execution will be activated at the same time as ACP-224, the max capacity of the C-Chain will double upon activation, further reducing the need for configurability.
 Additionally Ethereum's Fusaka upgrade introduces a maximum transaction gas limit of $2^{24}$ (~16.7M), which makes this concern largely moot.

 Given these considerations, `C` was changed to not be parametrizable for L1s because:

-1. SAE provides clear rationale for the max capacity value (ensuring the transaction queue can always be fully saturated).
+1. Continuous Execution provides clear rationale for the max capacity value (ensuring the transaction queue can always be fully saturated).
 2. The future maximum transaction gas limit of 16.7M makes large contract deployments less of a concern.
-3. There are very limited benefits to allowing `C` to be higher than the SAE-defined value in the future.
+3. There are very limited benefits to allowing `C` to be higher than the value defined by Continuous Execution in the future.
 4. It's still a function of `T`, so it can be adjusted dynamically via the `ACP224FeeManagerPrecompile` if needed.

 ### Dynamic Gas Target Via Validator Preference